Freya1225/Cross-Lingual-Consistency-for-LLM-Reliability/README.md

 # Cross-Lingual Consistency for LLM Reliability

-Can agreement across languages help identify when a large language model is likely to be correct?

 This project investigates **cross-lingual answer consistency as a reliability signal for LLM outputs**.
-We compare agreement across languages with monolingual self-consistency and enrich the analysis with multilingual semantic-similarity and natural language inference (NLI) features.
+I compare agreement across languages with monolingual self-consistency and enrich the analysis with multilingual semantic-similarity and natural language inference (NLI) features.
 Lightweight classifiers then use these signals to distinguish more reliable answers from less reliable ones.

 ## Why this matters